winchman/builder-core/_docs/bobfile/writing-a-bobfile.md

 * [Writing a Bobfile - Version 0 (deprecated)](writing-a-bobfile-version-zero.md)
 * [Upgrading Bobfile from Version 0 to Version 1: How and Why](upgrading-zero-to-one.md)

+Notes:

+* In addition to YAML, [TOML](https://github.com/mojombo/toml) is also a supported format

 ## About

 The basic ingredients to a Bob-build are the `docker-builder` executable and a